 the sole single body legislature in the nation.

 introduced over the years on this topic, but they tend to garner scant attention and support.

-1999 was the exception, this issue gained new prominence that year with the election of Jesse Ventura as governor.
+1999 was the exception.
+The issue gained new prominence with the election of Jesse Ventura as governor.

-The idea of a unicameral legislature was made one of the cornerstones of the
+The idea of a unicameral legislature was made a cornerstone of the

 Ventura administration's legislative agenda.
 In his first

 that spends at least one year out of four cleaning old and intrusive

 laws off the books."
 The idea received the backing of prominent